scrollytelling/scrollytelling-pageflow-navigation/README.md

 The Scrollytelling navigation uses dots to show progress instead of thumbnails.
 This plugin does not replace the mobile Pageflow navigation; only the desktop navigation.

+### This is the master branch

+This branch targets pageflow `master`.
+If you're working with pageflow 1.11.x, you want to switch to the [1-13-stable](https://github.com/scrollytelling/scrollytelling-pageflow-navigation/tree/1-13-stable) branch.
+From that branch come all 1.13.x releases of this gem.

 ## Examples

 For examples see the various stories on [our homepage](https://www.scrollytelling.io/).